godiagonal/wauv/README.md

 4. Create a pull request

 ## Create an animation class
 Your animation class should focus solely on one task; rendering graphics based on audio data.
 How you want to visualise the music is up to you!
-The audio is streamed from SoundCloud and turned into quantified data through an audio analyser class ([SoundCloudAudioAnalyser.js](javascript/SoundCloudAudioAnalyser.js), see API reference below).
+The audio is streamed from SoundCloud and turned into quantitative data through an audio analyser class ([SoundCloudAudioAnalyser.js](javascript/SoundCloudAudioAnalyser.js), see API reference below).

 Currently the following libraries are included and at your disposal:
 * three.js (3D rendering)